JonJagger/cyber-dojo/readme.txt

 The display of each increment now uses a traffic light making the colours positional.
 This means you can still read the display if you are colour blind (which a surprising number of people are).
-o) Top Red = tests ran but at least one failed
+o) red   - top    = tests ran but at least one failed
-o) Middle Amber = syntax error somewhere, tests not run
+o) amber - middle = syntax error somewhere, tests not run
-o) Bottom Green = tests ran and all passed
+o) green - bottom = tests ran and all passed

 Adding a new language
 =====================
-Create a new subfolder under cyberdojo/filesets/language/ Create a manifest.rb file in this folder (see below).
+Create a new subfolder under cyberdojo/filesets/language/ Create a manifest.rb file in this folder (see manifest.rb below).
-(see Manifests below)

 Adding a new kata
 =================
-Create a new subfolder under cyberdojo/filesets/kata/ Create a manifest.rb file in this folder (see below).
+Create a new subfolder under cyberdojo/filesets/kata/ Create a manifest.rb file in this folder (see manifest.rb below).

 manifest.rb